by Lucinda Staniland

 What happened?
 I got injured, and for the first time in my life I experienced back pain.
 I continued to force my way into advanced backbends, but I felt a growing uneasiness.
 Perhaps, just perhaps, this virtuous and ‘safe’ activity wasn’t so good for me after all.

-So yup, turns out that you can get injured in yoga, in fact it’s incredibly common.
+So yup, turns out that you can get injured in yoga.
 It doesn’t help that many of us – like me – come to yoga in a state of disconnect from our bodies, with a whole lot of unconscious beliefs about what yoga should be like.
 The solution?
 Discard magical thinking, pay attention, question your beliefs about yoga and your body, and ask for help from your teachers so that they can help you to do this.

 5. Mainstream yoga images (often) suck.